 The jags and eyes are plastic, which normally is a concern for me, but not for this kit.
 I’ve used plastic tools from other kits in the past that have broken, but these have proven to be durable.
-The spear tips on the smaller jags are tougher than they look, and the eyelets are flexible and flex substantially before cracking.
-I sacrificed one to test them.
+The spear tips on the smaller jags are tougher than they look.
+Also, the eyelets are flexible and bend well before cracking.
+Trust me, I sacrificed one to test them.

 Otis Technology Elite Cleaning Kit

 The Otis Technology Elite Cleaning Kit is the best choice for every 3-gunner.
 It has everything you need to clean pistols, rifles, and shotguns of any caliber.